Building a Brand with Ads on Digital Media

 But this new superpower of tracking has given rise to some ineffective practices in advertising.
 Ads now are nearly all direct response, using more gimmicky, flashy and overt ways to get customers to click and buy.

 A call to action is a good practice in all ads, but hitting viewers over the head with “act now, or else” comes at the expense of the brand.
+There are examples of calls to action that work with the brand; Lexie Lu has compiled 19 examples a call to action done right (on Design Roast.)

 Remember the brand cycle?
 These direct response ads have their place: in the ‘Evaluation’ phase.
 But technical marketers and entrepreneurs are totally missing the ‘Impression’ phase when placing ads on ad networks.